 An NDA should outline the basic confidentiality obligation.
-This is the employee’s obligation not to disclose confidential information of the company to any person.
+This is the employee’s obligation to not disclose confidential information of the company to any person.

-Common obligations to this effect include for the employee:
+Common obligations to this effect include:

 Not to copy or summarise in writing any of the confidential information

 Not to take and store the information at home unnecessarily, or store it virtually in a portable computer, hard-drive or dropbox

 To keep documents with confidential information, separate from other work or personal documents